 Also on that same day (28 February 1863), Mary Fink elected to keep a number of personal property items “to the value of three hundred dollars,” asking “that they may be apprised and set apart according to the law”: beds and bedding (2) bureau, carpets in kitchen and on stairs (plus 20 additional yards of carpet), cane seat chairs (6) and other chairs (7), chest, clock, cradle, earthenware, lamp, looking glasses (2), kitchen utensils, rocking chair, saw, shovel, stand, sink, stone with pipe and kettle, stair rods, table and cloth, trunk, tubs, and wash stand.

 The appraisers confirmed that the “said Mary Fink widow of said Aaron Fink elects to retain all of her personal effects, with the exception of the notes” named in their appraisal.
-On 2 March 1863, Metzger and the appraisers filed a more comprehensive appraisal of the estate which appears to indicate that Mary Fink experienced financial hardship after her husband’s death, resulting at least partially from debts the family had incurred but not yet paid to creditors.
+On 2 March 1863, Metzger and the appraisers filed a more comprehensive valuation of the estate which appears to indicate that Mary Fink experienced financial hardship after her husband’s death, resulting at least partially from debts the family had incurred but not yet paid to creditors.
 In response, Metzger arranged the sale of the Fink’s house and lot on Eighth Street in Allentown.

 On 13 August 1867, Mary (Kemmerer) Fink, the widow of Corporal Aaron Fink, appeared in court to testify regarding her first and second pension fund applications, and provide clarification regarding the names of her children and other data presented during her initial pension application review.
 Again making her mark on an affidavit prepared for her by her legal representatives, she attested that she was: